mcagl/django-js-libs-integration/README.md

 Each subdirectory is a Django application named like "library-version", and you hopefully will be able to use it "as is" (suggestions, patches, pull requests are welcome!).

 I included the licenses for each library in its main directory.

+For now there is no code to check for application dependencies (for example, bootstrap needs jquery, bootstrap datetimepicker needs moment and bootstrap, and so it needs also jquery, and so on...), and I don't have too much ideas to solve this problem (yes, when you use few plugins you can keep track of dependencies by yourself).